Search

 Brownies -n- Books!

 A pile of brownies is pictured with text saying Brownies n Books.
 I blocks.High Schoolers, especially: Lead a brief book discussion on a title or author you love, or join a genre discussion to share recommendations.
-Maggie brings brownies and you bring your interest in books.
+Everyone leaves with a brownie!

 We invite presenters to help on the schedule below.
 You can BRAG to your TA about your self-directed learning when you help out!